felixheld/fch_xhci_rom_dumper/README.md

 This program is for dumping the contents of the boot (mask) ROM of the uPD720200/200A XHCI controller used in the AMD FCHs.
 The Tool is tested with the Bolton D4 (aka A88X) FCH, but should also work with the Hudson FCHs.
-It might work with the real uPD720200/200A if you add the corresponding PCI IDs, but thats also untested.

 You need the libpci headers installed to compile.